Evaluation of International Credentials

 While students may submit copies of their credential evaluations, the ultimate decision of a degree's equivalency lies at the discretion of the City College of New York.

-The TOEFL or IELTS are not required of permanent residents of the U.S. or individuals who have been granted official refugee or asylum status by the United States Citizenship and Immigration Services (USCIS).
-The TOEFL or IELTS are not required of students from countries where English is the official language, or by students that have studied full-time at an accredited university in the US for at least two years.
+Proficiency in the English language is not required of permanent residents of the U.S. or individuals who have been granted official refugee or asylum status by the United States Citizenship and Immigration Services (USCIS).
+It is not required of students from countries where English is the official language, or by students that have studied full-time at a university for at least two years at an institution in a country where English is the official language.
 The following courses will not fulfill this requirement: (1) courses in English as a Second Language, (2) courses conducted in another language other than English, (3) courses that will be completed after you apply, and (4) courses of a nonacademic nature.
 Applicants who attend a university in a foreign country where English is the medium of instruction are NOT waived from this requirement.

 All scores expire after two years.
-The Institutional Code for City College is 2083.
-This Institutional Code number will ensure that your scores are sent to The City College Office of Admissions.
 Scores sent directly to any academic department will delay the processing of your application.
 City College does not use department codes.

 City College's English Language Institute